Nine spaces. Countless memories. Take a stroll through the landmarks that have made an indelible mark on the Wolfpack for generations.

 It was once a turfy expanse infamous for transforming into a muddy mess after a rainfall.
 Now, the Brickyard serves as the Wolfpack’s public square.

 At 45,240 square feet, the Brickyard can hold roughly half of the university’s student population at one time.
-Throughout the year, you’ll find members of the Pack giving blood, promoting student clubs, living in shacks to support Habitat for Humanity or browsing the on-campus farmer’s market.
+Throughout the year, you’ll find members of the Pack giving blood, promoting student clubs or living in shacks to support Habitat for Humanity.

 It’s estimated that upward of 500 of the plaza’s nearly half-million bricks are swiped as souvenirs annually.
 Looking for a guilt-free way to take a piece of campus with you?
 Keep an eye out for surplus bricks placed nearby at the end of each semester.